ddev/ddev/docs/content/users/install/ddev-installation.md

     ### Arch Linux

     For Arch-based systems including `Arch Linux`, `EndeavourOS` and `Manjaro` we maintain the [ddev-bin](https://aur.archlinux.org/packages/ddev-bin/) package in AUR.
-To install use `yay -S ddev` or whatever other AUR tool you use; to upgrade `yay -Syu ddev`.
+To install use `yay -S ddev-bin` or whatever other AUR tool you use; to upgrade `yay -Syu ddev-bin`.

     As a one-time initialization, run `mkcert -install`.